thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 --- Image of boxes inside boxes ---

-But the mental model of a component being a box is not complete without understanding how it can interact with other boxes.
+But the mental model of a box representing a component is not complete without understanding how it can interact with other boxes.

 ## How To Think About Closures